Boundary-Aware Uncertainty for Feature Attribution Explainers: INTRODUCTION

-In summary, we make the following contributions: \setlist{nolistsep} \begin{itemize} [leftmargin=0.3cm] \itemsep0.4em \item We introduce a geometric perspective on capturing explanation uncertainty and define a novel geodesic-based similarity between explanations.
-We prove theoretically that the proposed similarity captures the complexity of the decision boundary from a given black-box classifier. \item We propose a novel Gaussian Process-based framework that combines A) uncertainty from decision boundary complexity and B) explainer-specific uncertainty to generate uncertainty estimates for any given feature attribution method and black box model. \item Empirical results show GPEC uncertainty improves understanding of feature attribution methods. \end{itemize}
+In summary, we make the following contributions: \setlist{nolistsep} \begin{itemize} [leftmargin=0.3cm] \itemsep0.4em \item We introduce a novel geometric perspective on capturing explanation uncertainty and define a geodesic-based similarity between explanations.
+We prove theoretically that the proposed similarity captures the complexity of the decision boundary from a given black-box classifier. \item We propose a novel Gaussian Process-based framework that combines 1) uncertainty from decision boundary complexity and 2) explainer-specific function approximation uncertainty to generate uncertainty estimates for any given feature attribution method and black box model. \item Empirical results show GPEC uncertainty improves understanding of feature attribution methods. \end{itemize}

-\section{Related Works}
+\section{RELATED WORKS}